-Known as Machu Picchu´s “sister”, Choquequirao is the ruins of an ancient Inca city and is similar in both structure and architecture to the better-known Machu Picchu.
-Serving as both a citadel and an important religious site, Choquequirao was an important link between the city of Cusco and the nearby Amazon jungle.
+Known as Machu Picchu´s “sister”, Choquequirao is the ruins of an ancient Inca city.
+It is similar in both structure and architecture to the better-known Machu Picchu.
+In addition, Choquequirao served as a citadel and religious site, creating an important link between Cusco and the Amazon.

-Recovery and restoration of Choquequirao has begun only recently, and the site has yet to gain the popularity of Machu Picchu, despite its many similarities.
-The primary reason for this is accessibility: The deep canyons the surround Choquequirao make for a challenging hike from any direction.
-For trekkers and other lovers of solitude, this is a blessing!
+Recovery and restoration of Choquequirao has begun only recently, and the site has yet to gain the popularity of Machu Picchu.
+The primary reason is accessibility: deep canyons the surround Choquequirao making for a challenging hike from any direction.
+However, for trekkers and lovers of solitude, this is a blessing!

-At Machu Picchu you may be surrounded by 3,000 other tourists in a single day, while Choquequirao hosts this number of tourists in an entire year.
-Today, you can visit the spectacular ruins, wander its 12 distinct sectors, and admire the Vilcabamba mountain range and Apurimac River Valley all in relative seclusion.
+While at Machu Picchu you may be surrounded by 3,000 other tourists, Choquequirao hosts this number in a year.
+Today, you can visit the spectacular ruins, admire the Vilcabamba mountain range and Apurimac River Valley all in relative seclusion.
 Another major highlight is the “llama terraces”; an area with the forms of llamas built into the expansive terracing system that surrounds the main structures.

 In addition to rich Inca history, Choquequirao also hosts some of the richest biodiversity in all of Peru.
-Located at an elevation of roughly 9,800 feet, the area is characterized by mountain topography, yet hosts Amazonian flora and fauna.
+Located at an elevation of roughly 9,800 feet, the area is characterized by mountain topography.
+However, it hosts Amazonian flora and fauna.
 It is not uncommon to see giant ferns and a wide variety of orchids, as well as condors, vizcachas (similar to chinchillas), and vicuñas.

-The beautiful scenery, wonderful history, and skillful construction of Choquequirao clearly make for an incredible tourist attraction.
-For years, the Peruvian government and other stakeholders have sought to draw visitors with an ambitious cable car system, much like what has been implemented at Kuelap, in Peru´s north.
+Because of it´s beautiful scenery, history, and skillful construction, Choquequirao clearly makes an incredible tourist attraction.
+For years, the Peruvian government and other stakeholders have sought to draw visitors with an ambitious cable car system.
 At this point construction on this project has not begun, but it is likely it will move forward soon.
 In the time being, we recommend taking the opportunity to explore this amazing site and beautiful surroundings in solitude.
 It´s an unforgettable experience that may not be possible in a couple of years!

 The most popular Choquequirao trek begins with a drive from Cusco, to the town of Cachora.
 From the trailhead, trekkers descend to the floor of the Apurimac Canyon.
-This leg of the trail features stunning views of snowcapped peaks, breathtaking drops and possibly a soaring condor or two.
+This leg features stunning views of snowcapped peaks, breathtaking drops and possibly a soaring condor.

-Early the next morning, you´ll begin the steep ascent up to the ruins of Choquequirao.
-The floor of the canyon can be quite hot, so the goal is to ascend as early as possible.
-After spending the afternoon exploring the spacious ruins, you have the unconventional opportunity to camp just below the ruins inside the archaeological complex.
+Early the next morning, you´ll begin the steep ascent to the ruins of Choquequirao.
+Because the floor of the canyon can be hot, the goal is to ascend early.
+Next, spend the afternoon exploring the spacious ruins.
+In the evening, enjoy the opportunity to camp just below the ruins.

-After a full afternoon and a morning to explore the ruins, many hikers choose to return to Cachora.
-A second option is to continue trekking along several remote routes.
+After a full afternoon to explore, many hikers choose to return to Cachora.
+However, a second option is to continue trekking along several remote routes.
 One option is to continue to the high jungle, in the direction of Vilcabamba.
-This is a beautiful, challenging, and varied trek, with the opportunity to hike along original Inca-constructed trails and visit the famous ruins of Vitcos, “last refuge of the Incas”.
+This is a beautiful, challenging, and varied trek.
+It offers the opportunity to hike along original Inca-constructed trails and visit the ruins of Vitcos, “last refuge of the Incas”.
 From there, many trekkers choose to continue to Machu Picchu.
-While this isn´t necessary, it is a lovely ending to a trek that highlights major Inca ruins, and traces the path that many used at the time the ruins were inhabited.
+While this isn´t necessary, it is a lovely ending to a trek that highlights major Inca ruins.

-While there are other paths that can be followed after Choquequirao, this is the route that Ayni Peru recommends, and that we follow on our Choquequirao treks.
+While there are other paths that can be followed after Choquequirao, this is the route that Ayni Peru recommends.
+Indeed, it is the most popular of our Choquequirao treks.
 Including Machu Picchu, this is normally an 8D/7N route, covering approximately 90 kilometers (until arrival in Huancacalle).